Curriculum Process & Policies

 Very minor changes may be handled through the Consent Agenda, which is presented to UCC or GCC members for expedited approval.
 However, any UCC or GCC member may pull any item from the consent agenda and request a full first reading for the next meeting.
 Generally only minor changes will be considered as possibilities for a consent agenda item.
 The Registrar has been charged with determining which items appear on the consent agenda.
 A small number of items do not need to be on the agenda at all.

-The linked procedural chart indicates whether or not specific changes (usually, but not always) require UCC/GCC review, either as an action item or on the consent agenda.
+The UCC chart and GCC chart indicates whether or not specific changes (usually, but not always) require UCC/GCC review, either as an action item or on the consent agenda.

-The University of Wisconsin System maintains the ACIS 1.0 Policy on University of Wisconsin System Arrange Management: Program Planning, Delivery, Review, and Reporting
+The Universities of Wisconsin System maintains UW System Administration Policy 102 Policy on University of Wisconsin System Array Management: Program Planning, Delivery, Review, and Reporting.

 Special courses that impact workflow steps